Possible $\bar{D}^{(*)} \Xi_{cc}^{(*)}$ and $\Xi_{cc}^{(*)}\Xi_{cc}^{(*)}$ molecules as superflavor partners of $T_{cc}$

 As mentioned before, the doubly charmed baryons $\Xi_{cc}^{(\ast)}$ are superflavor partners of the charmed mesons $\bar{D}^{(\ast)}$.
-Accordingly, in this study we consider the meson-baryon molecule $\barDs\Xis$ and baryon-baryon molecule $\Xis\Xis$ as a superflavor partner of $T_{cc}$.
+Accordingly, in this study we consider the meson-baryon molecule $\barDs\Xis$ and baryon-baryon molecule $\Xis\Xis$ as a superflavor partner of $T_{cc}${, which were investigated by the nonrelativistic quark model in Ref.~\cite{Lu:2026iwm} and hadron molecule pictures in Refs.~\cite{Asanuma:2023atv,Yang:2019rgw}}.
 Analogous to the analysis of $T_{cc}$, we employ the OBEP to describe the interactions in the $\barDs\Xis$ and $\Xis\Xis$ molecules, and predict bound and resonant states.
 Furthermore, we use the same set of parameters such as coupling constants and a cutoff parameter as those adopted in the $T_{cc}$ analysis as dictated by the superflavor symmetry.
 Here, we also consider the dependence of a sigma coupling constant.

 This paper is organized as follows.
 In Sec.~\ref{sec;formalism}, we introduce the formalism of the OBEP.
 In Sec.~\ref{sec;Numerical}, we show the bound and resonant states of $\barDs\Xis$ and $\Xis\Xis$.
 We also discuss the mass spectra of $\barDs\Xis$ and $\Xis\Xis$ depending on the coupling constant of a $\sigma$ meson.
 Finally, in Sec.~\ref{sec;summary}, we summarize our results and discussions.